CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/getting-started-login-quick-tour.md

 ![CAM account menu](../../images/cloud-application-manager/getting-started-login-6.png)

 * From the username drop-down, access your account profile where you can change your username or reset password if you’re using username and password to log in.
-* Access the Admin Console from here to administer your Cloud Application Manager organization.
 * Get tokens to use Cloud Application Manager via the CLI or API with Authentication Tokens.

 ___